DuncanRitchie/velut-json-generator/README.md

 # Duncan’s Json Generator for velut
 [See it live on Netlify.](https://velut-json-generator.netlify.app/)

-An extremely rudimentary webpage for converting tab-delimited data to mongoimport-flavoured Json.
+A rudimentary webpage for converting tab-delimited data to mongoimport-flavoured Json.
 Useful for me, but possibly no-one else.

 ## How it works for me
 I have a website, named [velut](https://github.com/DuncanRitchie/velut), that fetches Latin vocabulary from a MongoDB database.
 But I generate and store all the data for it in Excel, in a 90MB+ file with many elaborate formulae.
 I made this Json generator to ease the process of passing my Excel data up to MongoDB.